Vault health

 Three trigger paths:

 Stufe 2 (activity-based hint).
-When you open or edit a note in a cluster that scores below 70, the trigger may offer a subtle hint with a light web-update option.
-Each cluster is rate-limited to one hint per 7 days, and the global cap is 5 hints per day by default (configurable in src/core/health/Stufe2ActivityTrigger.ts).
+When you open or edit a note in a cluster that scores below 70, the trigger (src/core/health/Stufe2ActivityTrigger.ts) may offer a subtle hint with a light web-update option.
+Each cluster is rate-limited to one hint per 7 days, and the global cap is 5 hints per day by default (both configurable in Settings > Vault).

-Stufe 3 (weekly periodic job).
-A background job iterates the lowest-scoring clusters, runs a semantic pre-filter (a yes / no / unsure LLM call), and for "yes" clusters performs a light web search before generating findings.
-The job respects a weekly USD budget (default 2.00 USD, configurable), notifies you at 80% spend, and stops at the hard cap.
+Stufe 3 (weekly external check).
+An opt-in background job walks the clusters with notes due for a recheck (recheck intervals depend on how volatile a cluster is), runs a semantic pre-filter (a yes / no / unsure LLM call), and for "yes" clusters performs a light web search before generating findings.
+The job respects a weekly USD budget (default 2.00 USD, editable in settings), notifies you at 80% spend, and stops at the hard cap.
+Besides the weekly schedule you can start the same run on demand: the "Run freshness check now" button in Settings > Vault uses the same pipeline including the budget cap.
+Both paths refuse to run while external sources are disabled.

 The vault_health_check tool is the user-triggered version of the same pipeline: it runs the structural checks on demand and returns a Markdown report.